rsyslog/rsyslog-doc/source/whitepapers/queues_analogy.rst

 only one thread per plugin, a not-so-safe assumption).

-A quick side-note: I gave the lower bound for *t\_m* as zero, which is somewhat in contrast to what I wrote at the begin of the last paragraph.
+A quick side-note: I gave the lower bound for *t\_m* as zero, which is somewhat in contrast to what I wrote at the beginning of the last paragraph.
 Zero is actually correct, because rsyslog stops all worker threads when there is no work to do.
 This is also true for the action queues.
 So the ultimate lower bound for a rsyslog output system without any work to carry out actually is zero.
 But this bound will never be reached when there is continuous flow of activity.
-And, if you are curios: if the number of workers is zero, the worker wakeup process is actually handled within the threading context of the "left-hand-side" (or producer) of the queue.
+And, if you are curious: if the number of workers is zero, the worker wakeup process is actually handled within the threading context of the "left-hand-side" (or producer) of the queue.
 After being started, the worker begins to play the active